cloudfoundry-incubator/quarks-operator/docs/development.md

 ## CI

-Our Concourse pipeline definitions are kept in the [https://github.com/cloudfoundry-incubator/cf-operator-ci](cf-operator-ci) repo.
+Our Concourse pipeline definitions are kept in the [cf-operator-ci](https://github.com/cloudfoundry-incubator/cf-operator-ci) repo.

 ## Publishing

-## Creating a new Group and Controller
+## Creating a new Resource and Controller

 - create a new directory: `./pkg/kube/apis/<group_name>/<version>`
 - in that directory, create the following files: